-How do these results change once we also control for referee recommendations?
-As Column 3 shows, all-female papers still have a significant positive citation premium of 22 log points, and there is a small and statistically insignificant premiums for mixed gender papers.
-Thus, the referees do not appear to take into account the higher citations for female-authored papers documented in Column 2 and they appear to set a higher bar for all-female-authored papers.
+How do these results change once we add controls for the referee recommendations?
+As Column 3 shows, all-female papers still have a significant citation premium of 22 log points, and there is a small and statistically insignificant premium for mixed-gender papers.
+It appears that either the referees set a higher bar for all-female papers, or they systematically under-value unobserved features that are more common in female-authored papers and contribute to ultimate citations.

-As we mentioned above, a confounding factor in the relationship between referee recommendations and citations is the fact that the referee ratings are correlated with the probability of ultimate publication.
+As we mentioned above, a confounding factor is the fact that the referee ratings are correlated with the probability of ultimate publication.
 To the extent that published papers get more citations, this leads to an upward bias in the effect of the referee opinions on citations.
 It is not obvious whether such a "publication bias" will affect the citation gap between male- and female-authored papers, but it is nonetheless important to address.
 We therefore add an indicator for a paper's R&R status to our citation models, along with a control function term to deal with the endogeneity of R&R status.

-Following CDV, we model the probability of an R&R verdict as depending on the referee reports, the characteristics of the authors and the paper, and a variable meant to capture the relative leniency of the particular co-editor in change of the paper - his or her mean R&R rate (excluding the current paper).
+Following CDV, we model the probability of an R&R verdict as depending on the referee reports, the characteristics of the authors and the paper, and a variable meant to capture the relative leniency of the particular co-editor in charge of the paper - his or her mean R&R rate (excluding the current paper).
 This model is shown in Column 7 of Table 5 and is discussed more extensively below.
 We take the generalized residual from the R&R model and add it to the citation model.
 The coefficient on this residual can be interpreted as a measure of the correlation between the editor's private information about the quality of the paper and the residual component of citations.

-Our benchmark specification in Column 4 of Table 5 includes the referee recommendations, our full set of controls for characteristics of the paper, an R&R dummy, and the control function term.
-In this specification, female-authored papers receive 22 log points more citations (s.e.=0.05) than male-authored papers, very similar to the citation gap in the previous specifications.

-One way to interpret this gap is to ask how much better a paper authored by an all-female team would have to be (relative to a similar-quality paper authored by an all-male team) to receive comparable recommendations from the referees.
-The answer, measured in units of citations, is 25% (exp(0.22) - 1 = 0.25).
-This gap is equivalent to the gap in citations between a paper that receives two "Weak R&R" recommendations and one that receives one "Weak R&R" and one "R&R"
+Our benchmark specification in Column 4 of Table 5 includes the referee recommendations, our full set of controls for characteristics of the paper, an R&R dummy, and the control function.
+In this specification, female-authored papers receive 22 log points more citations (s.e.=0.05) than maleauthored papers, very similar to the previous specification.
+We interpret this gap as saying that a paper authored by an all-female team on average needs to have 25 percent (exp(0.22) - 1 = 0.25) higher citations (relative to a similar paper authored by an all-male team) to receive comparable recommendations from the referees.
+The magnitude of this gap is equivalent to the difference in citations between a paper that receives two "Weak R&R" recommendations and one that receives one "Weak R&R" and one "R&R" recommendation.